abraha2d/gtcoursewatch/README.md

 - Run `chmod +x gtcoursewatch.py` (only required once)
 - Run `watch ./gtcoursewatch.py`
 - Profit.
 When GT Course Watch detects that there is a seat available in any of the classes you chose, it will send you a notification on your computer.

-# Notes
-Currently, this script only supports macOS.